 - Running Gag: Everyone keeps calling poor Tetsuya a monkey.

 - Shipper on Deck: Raika, the German girl from the manga.
 She sneaks aboard Kahm's flagship to try to kill her, and ends up coming out of hiding after listening to the Emperor offer to leave Earth alone if Tetsuya leaves Kahm — just to deliver a Shut Up, Hannibal!.
 She immediately starts working on arranging the wedding ceremonies.

-- Small Annoying Creature: Kahm's personal staff includes two Yoda-sized frog-creatures and their three children. the woman offers Kahm advice on how to court Tetsuya during the Furo Scene.
+- Sidekick Creature Nuisance: Kahm's personal staff includes two Yoda-sized frog-creatures and their three children. the woman offers Kahm advice on how to court Tetsuya during the Furo Scene.
 The couple's catchphrase is "Leave them alone", in reference to our favorite green-haired space princess and her squeeze.

 - That's No Moon: In the manga, Earth's moon is revealed to be an ancient space battleship.

 - Throw-Away Country: Subverted in the manga; Japan is completely destroyed by the end of the first storyline (although all significant characters escaped).
 Earth is destroyed about two-thirds through the series.

 - Twerp Sweating: The Emperor doesn't even bother trying to intimidate Tetsuya.
 He's got that part down pat.
 He just skips straight to the execution by being fed to nasty giant alien worms.
 Cue Battia pulling a Lando Calrissian to save Tetsuya from the aforementioned horrible fate.

 - Waterfall Shower: While Kahm is having a bath, she goes over to the portion of her bathing pond where the waterfall is and has a waterfall shower to rinse off the shampoo that she had in her hair.